dennisXZX/web-developer-notes/Git.md

 ### git log

+We can use `/` to initiate a search when viewing git logs (in ternimal pager less), and use `n` to find the next match and `N` to jump to the previous one.

 `git log --oneline` to condense the log messages into one line.

 `git log -p` to see all the detailed changes made to each commit.